jkunimune/Djastiz/README.md

 Numbers can also be considered special words in that they concatenate with each other in a unique way.
 Quantities in Djastiz are described by a string of number words.
 The final quantity is obtained by summing all of the digits after applying a multiplier to each one greater than that of the next by a factor of the radix, which is ten by default.
 In other words, say a number in Djastiz by writing it in decimal notation and then reading off each digit in Djastiz in sequence.
 Extremely large and imprecise numbers can be described efficiently by dividing out a logical number of factors of the radix, and then appending the word `uo` and the number of powers divided.
 The decimal point is read `ho` and is placed among the digits as with standard numeral notation.
 Negative numbers should have `me` inserted at the beginning.
 Fractions can be expressed by describing the denominator as a unit.
 Finally, to use radices other than ten, precede the number with the base in Djastiz plus the word `adh`.
 There exist enough words to easily use any radix from two to sixteen.
 For larger radices, the radix is typically said in base ten, though if you want, I guess you can nest them, if you need to represent 3,723 in base 0x3C for some reason.
 Does that sound complicated?
 It isn't.
 Some examples will probably help. `ang od`, `uf po tho od`, `flushifpo ir rh rh`, `rh adh re ngu adh uf od re`  and `ev ho od rh re uf rh zha re yu po`.

 `skelf` is a bit of a meta-word.
-It tells the listener to ignore the previous few words spoken.
+It tells the listener to ignore the previous few words sung.
 This is used exclusively for error correction, so it rarely comes up in writing.

 ## Vocabulary